Taking Care of Tortoises in the Philippines

 Most of the tortoise food that we see online are not easily available in the Philippines such as dandelion, kale, etc. So here's a list of what I feed them.
 I've already compared notes with fellow hobbysists, so below are the things we have in common.

-Please note that our standard daily meal includes mulberry leaves, gumamela (hibiscus) leaves and flowers, grated opuntia cactus pads, grated kalabasa, romaine lettuce, pechay Baguio, saluyot, and mashed tortoise food pellets (brands like Kama and Inch-Gold), all supplemented with reptile calcium and multivitamins.
+Please note that they are fed once daily with the following: mulberry leaves, gumamela (hibiscus) leaves and flowers, grated opuntia cactus pads, grated kalabasa, romaine lettuce, pechay Baguio, saluyot, and mashed tortoise food pellets (brands like Kama and Inch-Gold), all supplemented with reptile calcium and multivitamins.
 It's important to maintain a varied diet, so make sure to incorporate a range of other plants and vegetables as well.

 If you were to feed quickly, go for all-natural and plant your own mulberry plant, gumamela plant and opuntia cactus.
 Plant once and you'll never have to spend for tortoise food again (especially if you keep only a few tortoises)!